The Grand Teton's Upper Exum Climbing Route

 A little step problem just above the Golden Stair

-These guys are at the location where you can set a rap back to Wall Street.
+These guys are at one of the locations where you can set a rap back to Wall Street.

 It's mostly a scramble to the Wind Tunnel from above here.
-Climbers will scramble up a gentle slope, climb a short section of rock, and then scramble down the other side.
+Climbers will scramble up a gentle slope, climb a short section of rock, and then scramble down the eastern side.

 The scramble to the Wind Tunnel....